opnfv/apex/docs/release/installation/virtual.rst

     password: 'opnfvapex'.
 It is also useful in some cases to surround the deploy command with ``nohup``.
 For example:
     ``nohup <deploy command> &``, will allow a deployment to continue even if ssh access to the Jump Host is lost during deployment.
+By specifying ``--virtual-computes 0``, the deployment will proceed as all-in-one.

 2. It will take approximately 45 minutes to an hour to stand up undercloud, define the target virtual machines, configure the deployment and execute